rust-lang-nursery/rust-cookbook/CONTRIBUTING.md

 [sudo] apt install aspell -y
 ```

+On other Linux distributions you might also need to install the `aspell-en`
+package, or similar.

 To check the spelling of the Rust Cookbook locally, run the following command
 from the root of the Cookbook.

 ```
 ./ci/spellchecker.sh

+# or, if you're using a different locale
+LANG=en_US.UTF-8 ./ci/spellchecker.sh
 ```

 If the spell checker finds a misspelled word, you have the opportunity to